On This Page

 Conclusion

 To experience effective online therapy, you’ll need a good internet connection, an online therapy option you can afford, and a space in your home where you can fully focus and open up to your therapist.
-When you have all that, online therapy can be not just effective, but life-changing.
+When you have all that, online therapy can be effective—even life-changing.

 Local Is Better If You're In Crisis